-Pilosa was initially built to power lightning fast segmentation queries from a large and disparate data set.
-Along the way we discovered that it is also especially helpful with data science.
+Pilosa was first used to power lightning fast segmentation queries from a massive, disparate data set.
+Along the way we realized its implications far exceeded our initial use case.Download our whitepaper

 Chemical similarity is essential to pharmaceutical development.
 Running Tanimoto algorithms over Pilosa clusters allows researchers to conduct exhaustive searches of existing structures to identify target chemicals, accelerating drug development.